arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/recursion/corecursive/README.md

 #### Functor<F>#ana

-Unfold generalized over any Coecursive `T` for any Functor `F`.
+Unfold generalized over any Corecursive `T` for any Functor `F`.

 `fun <F, A> Functor<F>.ana(a: A, coalg: Coalgebra<F, A>): Kind<T, F>`

 ### Laws

-Arrow provides `CorcursiveLaws` in the form of test cases for internal verification of lawful instances and third party apps creating their own `Coecursive` instances.
+Arrow provides `CorecursiveLaws` in the form of test cases for internal verification of lawful instances and third party apps creating their own `Corecursive` instances.

 ### Data Types

-Arrow provides three datatypes that are instances of `Coecursive`, each modeling a different way of defining corecursion.
+Arrow provides three datatypes that are instances of `Corecursive`, each modeling a different way of defining corecursion.

 - [Fix]({{ 'docs/recursion/fix' | relative_url }})